laurakurtzberg/brightlitplacewebsite/README.md

-# brightlitplacewebsite
+# Bright Lit Place Podcast files
-A website for the Bright Lit Place podcast project
+All the files needed for the Bright Lit Place podcast project website, and accompanying scrollymap.

+-Laura Kurtzberg